 Controller medications include the following:

-Inhaled corticosteroids are the preferred controller medication for all ages.
+corticosteroids are the preferred controller medication for all ages.
 When used in the recommended doses, they are safe for most children.
-In your child's particular case, however, your health care provider may recommend another type of controller medication based on the specific needs of the child.
+However, the child's doctor may recommend another type of controller medication based on the specific needs of the child.